-All purchases must be made in accordance with the Purchasing Policies and Procedures which is available on the NOC website by logging on to myNOC at www.noc.edu.
+All purchases must be made in accordance with the Purchasing Policies and Procedures which is available on the NOC website by logging on to myNOC This resource is available on the Link Resource Page (see the Resources section of this handbook).

 Purchase Requisitions for all supplies, equipment, repairs, or other items must be approved prior to the actual expenditure through written requisitions by appropriate officials.
 Purchases are not authorized except by this procedure.